velpegor/velpegor.github.io/_pages/about.md

 * **Trustworthy and Safe AI**: Jailbreak, Safety Evaluation, Benchmark, Human Alignment
 * **Improving the Capabilities of AI**: Transformer-based Understanding, LLM & VLM Reasoning

+If you are interested in collaborating with me on research projects, please feel free to send me an email!

 # 🔥 News
 - *2025.09*: &nbsp;New preprints are out: SceneSplit, ReSafe
 - *2025.05*: &nbsp;One paper is accepted to **ICML 2025**